shintalha/shintalha/README.md

 👨🏻‍🎓 I am a Computer Engineering student at Istanbul Technical University.

-🔭 I’m currently working on my NFT Project "GeneX Project".
-You can check the details from [GeneX Project Website](https://genexproject.com)
+🔭 I’m founder and head of developing working of NFT Project "GeneX Project".

 💻 My C/C++ level is increasing every day, i have a lot of lessons needed C/C++ in my Department.